 Each period of the experiment consists of two stages.
 In the first stage you will decide how many francs you want to invest in each of two investment accounts.
 One account is a Private Account, which only you benefit from.
 The second account is a Public Account, the benefits of which are shared equally by all members of your group.
 In the second stage of the period you will be shown the investment behavior of the other members of your group.
-You can then decide whether you want to distribute points to members of your group, their earnings will be reduced.
+You can then decide whether you want to distribute points to members of your group.
+If you distribute points to other members of your group, their earnings will be reduced.